drshahizan/software-engineering/proposal/submission/sec02/Tempest/readme.md

 #### Software :

-1. Visual Studio Code as a main IDE
+1.Visual Studio Code as a main IDE

 2.Data visualization tools which are Power BI or Tableau